What to do if you think you’re having a miscarriage

 When to seek urgent help

-If you are experiencing severe bleeding – such as soaking through your pad every hour or less – or if you have severe abdominal pain, or feel dizzy and faint, seek medical help urgently.
+- you have severe bleeding – such as soaking through your pad every hour or less

-If you experience any of the following symptoms, you should also seek assistance from your GP or the nearest A&E department, just in case of an ectopic pregnancy, where the baby grows outside the womb:
+If you experience any of the following symptoms, you should get help from your GP or the nearest A&E department immediately.
+These are symptoms of an ectopic pregnancy, where the baby grows outside the womb.
+In rare cases, an ectopic pregnancy can grow large enough to split open the fallopian tube.
+This is known as a rupture.

-Symptoms of an ectopic pregnancy usually appear between weeks 5 and 14 of the pregnancy.
+Symptoms of an ectopic pregnancy usually appear between 4 and 12 weeks of pregnancy.
+They include: